nsfinkelstein/blog/content/posts/2024-02-06-pdf-parsing-series-intro.md

 context into the character recognition process.

-My hope is that it will be possible to build on modern approaches and open-source models for PDF parsing to avoid rules-based systems, and hopefully to expand the kinds of information it's possible to extract beyond just simple labs and vitals.
+My hope is that it will be possible to build on modern approaches and open-source models for PDF parsing to avoid rules-based systems, and to expand the kinds of information it's possible to extract beyond just simple labs and vitals.

 #### Post ordering